 We also collect data to control for demographic and economic characteristics that could simultaneously affect the concentration of PM10 as well as voter preferences.
-The data are provided by the German Statistics Office (Statistisches Bundesamt) and include county-level observations of population by gender and age group, gross domestic product and gross value-added by economic sector as well as employment by sector for the 2000-2018 period.
-In our preferred specification, we control for total population, GDP per capita, and the employment rate.
+The data are provided by the Federal Statistical Office and include county-level observations of population by gender and age group, gross domestic product and gross value-added by economic sector as well as employment by sector for the 2000-2018 period.
+In our preferred specification, we control for total population, GDP per capita, and the employment rate as the ratio of the total number of employed persons over the population aged between 15 and 65 years.
+Note that this ratio may exceed 100% for counties characterized by a high share of inbound commuters.